bwittenberg/manage-users/README.md

 # Requirements

-- [x] View members in a tab
+- [ ] View members in a tab
 - [ ] Toggle admin privileges for member
   - must use checkbox, when checked, should animate 50px to the right
-- [ ] View groups of members in a second tab
+- [ ] On the second tab, show the same roster but grouped into “admin” or “standard” groups based on the selections from the first tab
 - [ ] Font must be custom
 - [ ] responsive layout, check on desktop and mobile
   - Ben's note: use css container queries?